-Furthermore, the adjustment of this joint model allows us to fit anew the stellar radius of TOI-1710 and the value we obtained $R_{\rm \star}=0.968\pm0.016~{\rm R}_{\rm \sun}$ is in good agreement with the one given by the spectroscopic analysis.
-Fitting the transit profile also leads to an estimate of the stellar density with a value of $\rho_{\rm \star}=1.53\pm0.16~\mathrm{g\,cm^{-3}}$, i.e., corresponding to the Sun's average density.
-Finally, the quadratic law limb-darkening coefficient fitted from the transit model $(u_{\rm \star},\:v_{\rm \star})=(0.44,\:0.05)\pm(0.14,\:0.23)$ falls within the $1\text{-}\upsigma$ uncertainties in the values calculated using the \texttt{PyLDTk}\footnote{\texttt{\href{https://github.com/hpparvi/ldtk}{https://github.com/hpparvi/ldtk}}} Python toolkit (cf.~Sect.~\ref{sec:limb_darkening_profile}).
+Furthermore, the adjustment of this joint model allows us to fit anew the stellar radius of TOI-1710 and the value we obtained $R_{\rm \star}=0.968\pm0.016~{\rm R}_{\rm \sun}$ is in good agreement with that given by the spectroscopic analysis.
+Fitting the transit profile also leads to an estimate of the stellar density with a value of $\rho_{\rm \star}=1.53\pm0.16~\mathrm{g\,cm^{-3}}$, which corresponds to the Sun's average density.
+Finally, the quadratic law limb-darkening coefficient fitted from the transit model $(u_{\rm \star},\:v_{\rm \star})=(0.44,\:0.05)\pm(0.14,\:0.23)$ falls within the $1\text{}\upsigma$ uncertainties in the values calculated using the \texttt{PyLDTk}\footnote{\texttt{\href{https://github.com/hpparvi/ldtk}{https://github.com/hpparvi/ldtk}}} Python toolkit (Sect.~\ref{sec:limb_darkening_profile}).
 Because they are more precise, we ultimately adopted the fundamental stellar parameters obtained from the analysis presented in Sect.~\ref{sec:star_prop}.